steroman/deel-exercise/docs/employee-basics/manage-employees.md

 Where:

+- **BASE_URL** is the base URL of the Numbrs API.
+For example, `https://api.nmbrs.com`.
-- **COMPANY_ID** is the ID of the company that you're creating an employee in.
+- **COMPANY_ID** is the unique ID of the company that you're creating an employee in.
 For example, `ad3562fc-b050-4de7-9eb0-1751eefa680c`.
 For more information, see [companies](https://nmbrs.stoplight.io/docs/nmbrs-restapi/5fad7a8461a01-get-company-list).
-- BEARER_TOKEN is the bearer token generated from the authentication.
+- **BEARER_TOKEN** is the bearer token generated from the authentication.
 For example, `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9`.
-- SUBSCRIPTION_KEY is the subscription key that you generated when you subscribed to the product.
+- **SUBSCRIPTION_KEY** is the subscription key that you generated when you subscribed to the product.
 For example, `69641f4e3906497da60bee40b6751b0a`.

 :::tip
 For more information about the content of the `PersonalInfo` object that you can pass in the request body, check the [personal info object documentation](https://nmbrs.stoplight.io/docs/nmbrs-restapi/6a4f20c9f65fd-personal-info-object).